prajwalch/yazap/README.md

 ### Initializing Yazap

-The begin using `yazap`, the first step is to create an instance of [App](https://prajwalch.github.io/yazap/#A;lib:App) by calling `App.init(allocator, "Your app name", "optional description")`.
+To begin using `yazap`, the first step is to create an instance of [App](https://prajwalch.github.io/yazap/#A;lib:App) by calling `App.init(allocator, "Your app name", "optional description")`.
 This function internally creates a root command for your application.